You love your dog, but sometimes your furry friend exhibits less than desirable habits and behaviors.

 Your dog’s digging may be habitual.
 If bedtime is most likely when this unwanted digging happens, you might want to schedule some time to redirect your dog during this time.

-Just like people, it takes some time for dogs to learn a new habit.
+Just like people, it takes time for dogs to learn new habits.
 After a month, if your dog has not been digging in their bed, odds are a new habit has been formed.
 Once these habitual behaviors have changed, it takes little effort to maintain them.

 In Summary